Carrabbas Mussels in White Wine Sauce is an appetizer you can easily recreate at home. Everyone loves the appetizers Carrabbas serves.

 How to Select Fresh Mussels

-When you purchase your mussels you should remove them from the wire mesh, and place in a bowl.
-You should place a damp towel or paper towel over them.
+When you purchase your mussels you should remove them from the wire mesh and place them in a bowl.
+You should cover the mussels with a damp kitchen towel or paper towel.
 They should be cooked within a day or two.
 If any water collects at the bowl it should be discarded daily.

-Carrabbas Mussels with White Wine Sauce can be used as an appetizer or a main dish.
+Carrabbas Mussels in White Wine Sauce can be used as an appetizer or a main dish.
 If you enjoy this appetizer you may enjoy these other copycat recipes from Carrabbas.